longfish/drone3d/README.md

 <img src="map.png" width="600" height="450" />

-# Installation
+## Installation
+There are two installation options, i.e., docker and local ones.
 To get rid of dependency issues, Docker is a better choice to run the package.
+One need to have a Docker engine in the local machine, follow the instruction on [here](https://docs.docker.com/engine/install/ubuntu/).

-## Option-1: Docker
+### Option-1: Docker
-**Note**: Please install the Nvidia-docker2 from this [site](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) for properly running Gazebo.
+**Note**: Please install nvidia-docker2 from this [site](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) for properly running Gazebo.

-* Choose a folder you like, download the Dockerfile and build the docker image:
+* Choose a folder you like, download the Dockerfile and build the docker image (name it as rosdrone:v1):
 ```
 wget https://github.com/longfish/drone3d/blob/main/Dockerfile
 sudo docker build -t rosdrone:v1 .